faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 ### Shun faith-killers

-In his 1981 talk [Opposition to the Work of God](https://www.lds.org/general-conference/1981/10/opposition-to-the-work-of-god?lang=eng), Carlos E. Asay instructed members[^taughtinmanuals]:
+In his 1981 General Conference talk [Opposition to the Work of God](https://www.lds.org/general-conference/1981/10/opposition-to-the-work-of-god?lang=eng), Carlos E. Asay instructed members[^taughtinmanuals]:

 > Avoid those who would teardown your faith. **Faith-killers are to be shunned**.
 The seeds which they plant in the minds and hearts of men grow like cancer and eat away the Spirit. (emphasis added)